 Innovation in sustainable technology will be crucial in fighting climate change, but it’s difficult to predict what will work.
 So I also wanted to invest in a tried and tested intervention we know to be impactful.
 Research has found that strategically preserving our natural carbon sinks is the most cost-effective in this category.

 Rainforest conservation has been around for 60 years, yet half of it has disappeared since then.
 It’s clear the sector needs shaking up.

 Cool Earth is an ingenious solution that works on underlying problems rather than symptoms.
 Instead of buying land to preserve it, they work with indigenous communities in the forest, providing them with financial stability and incentives to reject loggers attempting to destroy the forest.

 The idea in itself is brilliant - you economically empower local communities, incubate long-term, environment friendly businesses, and protect the forest - all at the same time.
-But more importantly: it has been estimated as most the most cost-effective project for off-setting carbon emissions.
+But more importantly: it has been estimated as an outstandingly cost-effective project for off-setting carbon emissions.

 They’re transparent about everything they do: both failures and successes.
-They measure the long-term success of their projects using satellite imagery.
+They measure the long-term outcomes of their projects using satellite imagery.
 You can see their director explaining their disruptive approach in this video.